Ace Combat: Assault Horizon Legacy: Plot

 The plot of Assault Horizon Legacy is similar to the original plot of Ace Combat 2, featuring updated lore relating to its settings and plot events, including the series' fictional universe of Strangereal, where Earth has entirely different nations, geography, and history.
 The game's story details the 1998 Usean coup d'état, fought between the Usean Allied Forces (UAF) and the Usean Rebel Forces (URF) in the continent of Usea.

-In 1997, four years after the Belkan War and two years before the Ulysses impact event, the nations of the continent of Usea, concerned about Osean and Yuktobanian expansionism, agree to form the UAF, an alliance between Usean countries.
+In 1997, two years after the Belkan War and two years before the Ulysses impact event, the nations of the continent of Usea, concerned about Osean and Yuktobanian expansionism, agree to form the Usean Allied Forces, an alliance between Usean countries.
 However, some countries in southern Usea consider siding with the Osean Federation after it offers to sign a military treaty with them, sparking objections and controversy.
-On May 30, 1997, the day of the treaty signing, conservative extremists in several Usean militaries, including some UAF defectors, engineer a continent-wide coup d'état, forming the URF.
-The UAF fights back, but by 1998, the UAF, suffering from defections and pushed to their last line of defense in the Twinkle Islands in southwest Usea, initiates "Operation Fighter's Honor", a counterattack led by Scarface Squadron, the elite mercenary fighter squadron that put down the Skully Islands insurrection four years prior.
+On May 30, 1997, the day of the treaty signing, conservative extremists in several Usean militaries, including some UAF defectors, the Lancer Squadron, the Cocoon Squadron, the Beast Squadron and the Albireo Squadron, engineering a continent-wide coup d'état, forming the Usean Rebel Forces.
+The Usean Allied Forces fights back, but by 1998, the Usean Allied Forces, suffering from defections and pushed to their last line of defense in the Twinkle Islands in southwest Usea, initiates "Operation Fighter's Honor", a counterattack led by Scarface Squadron, the elite mercenary fighter squadron that put down the Skully Islands insurrection four years prior.